rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

     sharedscripts

-That tells logrotate to wait until it&rsquo;s checked all the logs for that config block before running the postrotate script.
+That tells logrotate to wait until it's checked all the logs for that config block before running the postrotate script.
 If one or both of the logs get rotated, the postrotate script still only gets run once.
-If none of the logs get rotated, the postrotate script won&rsquo;t run at all.
+If none of the logs get rotated, the postrotate script won't run at all.

 ### Where to go next

-You&rsquo;ve seen an overview of what logrotate does and what kind of configuration options are available to you.
+You've seen an overview of what logrotate does and what kind of configuration options are available to you.
 You should be all set to go poking around in the existing configs and adapt them to your needs.
 To learn how to put an example config together (to rotate the logs for